List of Marvel Comics characters: S: Silver Scorpion

 Silver Scorpion (Elizabeth "Betty" Barstow) a character appearing in American comic books published by Marvel Comics.
 She first appeared in Daring Mystery Comics #7 (April 1941), published by Marvel Comics' predecessor Timely Comics, during the period fans and historians call the Golden Age of Comic Books, and was created by Harry Sahle.
 He signed her origin story with the pen name Jewell, which comics historian Michael J. Vassallo believes marks a collaboration with another, unknown artist.
 She is Marvel Comics' first superheroine, following the antihero character Black Widow, who reaped evildoers' souls for Satan.

 Betty Barstow, a secretary for private detective Dan Harley, wore a superhero-style costume to a masquerade ball, and along the way used her jiujitsu skills and investigative acumen to solve a case her employer had turned down.
 Enjoying it, she continued to be a masked crime fighter.
 Silver Scorpion is an honorary member of the Invaders.
-She appeared with the Golden Age Human Torch as a supporting character.
-She later joined the Liberty Legion.

-In the Avengers/Invaders storyline, Spider-Woman (Veranke) disguised herself as Silver Scorpion when the Avengers found themselves stuck in the WWII era.

 Roxanne Simpson

 Roxanne Simpson is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Marvel Spotlight #5 (May 1972), and was created by Gary Friedrich and Mike Ploog.

 Roxanne's father, Crash Simpson, adopted Johnny Blaze following his father Barton's death.
 Roxanne and Johnny grew close and fell in love.
 When Johnny made the deal with Mephisto and became his Ghost Rider, Roxanne's pure soul and incantations protected Johnny from being completely taken by Mephisto.
 Since then, Roxanne became the thing standing in the way of Mephisto's goals.
 Roxanne would eventually get tricked into rescinding her protection over Johnny, but Mephisto would still be defeated.
 Following this, Roxanne felt that it was time to move on and figure out who she was.
-She was later taken over by the demon Legion, who turned her into Katy Milner.
-With the help of Daimon Hellstrom, Johnny freed her and Roxanne turned back to normal.

 When Danny Ketch became the new Ghost Rider, Roxanne settled with Johnny and together had two children, Craig and Emma.
 Their happiness would come to an abrupt end when Anton Hellgate would murder Roxanne.
-She was later brought back to life and transformed by Blackheart into Black Rose where she battled both Johnny and Danny.
-She was ultimately freed by Noble Kale before disappearing again.
+She was later brought back to life and transformed by Blackheart into Black Rose.
+Roxanne was ultimately freed by Noble Kale before disappearing again.
 At some point, Roxanne and her children died from an unknown cause and went to heaven.